 The impacted wisdom teeth are usually stuck in the bony section of the jaw or the gum tissues.
 They are stuck at an angle that’s harmful to other parts of the mouth.
 The wisdom teeth are third molars located at the back of the mouth.
 They don’t get enough space to emerge and grow like other teeth.

 When the wisdom teeth fail to emerge, it’s called an unerupted tooth.
 It not only causes pain but makes it challenging to clean the teeth.
 It is better to extract these teeth as they only cause trouble and pain.

 Bone Loss Around the Tooth

 Bone loss around the tooth is often caused by periodontal disease.
 When the reason for bone loss is poor hygiene, oral inflammation, systemic disease or other factors such as smoking, the teeth become loose.
 These loose teeth cause misalignment and fail to offer the required support for eating along with other functions.
 They can cause pain and extraction may be the right choice.

 After tooth extraction, it is advised not to engage in strenuous physical activities.
 Applying an ice pack on the area will also offer some relief.
 Your dentist may also prescribe a pain killer if required.
 You might have to see the dentist after a few days for a follow-up appointment.
 The healing process may take a week or two.
 If the pain doesn’t subside, it can be a sign of an infection that needs you to see the dentist.

-According to dentist in Stonebridge, once the extraction has been done, the dentist will suggest tooth replacement options such as a dental bridge or implant.
+According to Saskatoon dentist, once the extraction has been done, the dentist will suggest tooth replacement options such as a dental bridge or implant.
 An implant can be an esthetically appealing, natural-looking, and durable option for tooth replacement.